hamzanael2k/Advanced-Lithography-Simulation-Tool/README.md

 ## Acknowledgments

-- This tool was inspired by the need for accessible lithography simulation in semiconductor education and research.
+- This tool was inspired by the need for accessible and comprehensive lithography simulation in semiconductor manufacturing.
-- Special thanks to the Streamlit team for providing an excellent framework for building interactive data applications.
+- Special thanks to the open-source community for providing the libraries and tools that made this project possible.

+## Disclaimer

+This simulation tool is provided for educational and research purposes only.
+While efforts have been made to ensure accuracy, the results should not be used as the sole basis for real-world manufacturing decisions without proper validation.